Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 # Asymmetric Commitment Transactions

 You're probably itching to dig into advanced cryptography and punish some cheaters, but it will make our lives much easier if we introduce the concept of **asymmetric commitment transactions** first.

-To build out a robust penalty mechanism, we'll need to first update our payment channel construction so that *each party has their own version of* ***each*** *commitment transaction*.
+To build out our robust penalty mechanism, we'll need to update our payment channel construction so that *each party has their own version of* ***each*** *commitment transaction*.
 They are mirror images of each other, but their output scripts are slightly different.
 As we'll see, **asymmetric commitment transactions provide us with a way to punish the cheating party**.

-In the below example, you can see that both Alice and Bob's versions reflect the same distribution of funds. **However, Alice's transaction has a special locking script for the output that pays to her public key, and Bob's transaction has a special locking script for the output that pays to his public key**.
+In the below example, you can see that both Alice and Bob's versions reflect the same distribution of funds. **However, Alice's version of the transaction has a special locking script for her output, and Bob's version of the transaction has a special locking script for his output**.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/asym_pseudo.png" alt="asym_pseudo" width="100%" height="auto">